TwoWholeWorms/nodus-operandi/README.md

 [ ] IFTTT API integration and similar
 [ ] Sensor input triggers (eg, sensor value < X, power usage > X, movement detected here, door open there, etc) [ ] Security audit panel (do a scan of all network devices to see what's running what)

+### Panel tables
+[ ] Consolidate table rendering code into one place
+[ ] Implement plugin API / delegates on table renderer to allow plugins to register action buttons (eg, the toggle outlet buttons for the Ubiquiti mFi hardware)